gmg20/Assorted/SVM/README.md

-### Important!
+### Note
-The SVM and PCA algorithms are *not* my own work, they are examples I largely copied from the Data Science with Python textbook in order to practice and build my own understanding.
-They will be modified and used as a framework for my own original work in the upcoming days.
+The SVM and PCA algorithms are denoted "Example_Textbook" are examples from the Python for Data Science textbook.
+All other scripts are my own work, except for sections cited within the script as being borrowed from various sources.